 This is probably the question that all Paleontologists get asked at some point.
 Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

-T-Rex and Spinosaurus were among the two most ferocious predators ever to live on the planet.
-Both were the undisputed kings of the world’s they lived in, but both lived many millions of years and several continents apart from each other and so we will never know for sure who would win in a fight.
+T. rex and Spinosaurus were among the two most ferocious predators ever to live on the planet.
+Both were the undisputed kings of the world’s they lived in, but both lived many millions of years and several continents apart from each other.

-Still in this article I will be taking a look at all of the monsters strengths and weaknesses and try and decide who would be more likely to win in a death match between these two kings of the Dinosaur world.
+Still in this article I will be taking a look at all of the monsters strengths and weaknesses to try and decide who would win in a death match between these two kings of the Dinosaur world.

 This article will try and look at things in a fair and balanced way.
-I freely admit I am more of a T-Rex fan than a Spinosaurus fan, but still this will be looking at cold hard facts and determining who would have a better chance of killing the other.
+I freely admit I am more of a T. rex fan than a Spinosaurus fan, but this will be looking at cold hard facts.

 First up lets take a look at both beasts.

 Tyrannosaurus Rex is by far and away the most famous Dinosaur.
 It was also among the last Dinosaurs to have ever existed, living at the tail end of the Cretaceous period 66 million years ago.

 For over 90 years Tyrannosaurus was believed to be the largest land based predator of all time, but we now know that there were three larger meat eating Dinosaurs.
 Giganotosaurus, Carcharodontosaurus, and finally Spinosaurus itself now thought to be the largest.